Apple's under unprecedented pressure as it prepares iPhone 13 launch

 A former senior engineering program manager, Ashley Gjovik, said her struggles with the company began when she raised concerns about workplace safety, which led to issues around workplace harassment and discrimination as well.
 She said Apple retaliated against her, and so she turned to co-workers on Slack in July.

-"I kinda lost faith in them," Gjovik said of Apple's human resources and employee resources teams.
-Soon, she said co-workers were sharing their frustrations with her too.
+"I kind of lost faith in them," Gjovik said of Apple's human resources and employee resources teams.
+Soon, she said co-workers were sharing about their experiences too.

 Then the employees began pushing back on Apple's efforts to set a minimum number of days employees need to be in the office as it prepared to reopen with the easing of the pandemic.
 Apple's plans have since been delayed to next year.